Site icon She Travels Australia

 Gaze out at the Indian Ocean and watch the Broome, Western Australia tides while wandering along the quieter side of Cable Beach.

-Early morning presents a stunningly shimmering shore with millions of shells.
+Whether you are living in Broome, or visiting, the early morning presents a shimmering shore with millions of shells.
 This adds to the magic of this spectacular and uncrowded beach stroll.

 Broome Night Market